japandan/lightsail_wp/README.md

 7. Run the script to copy a database backup from a remote server to this server and restore wordpress.
    #bash migratewp.sh

+8. Copy the /var/www/html directory and files from a backup.
+   #tar -xvzf /root/html.2020-12-08.tar.gz

+9. This will change the default wp-config.php file and will break wordpress until you update the passwords.
+You will most likely need to set the mysql password to match the password stored in the wp-config.php file, or edit the wp-config.php password to match your mysql password.

+  /** MySQL database password */define('DB_PASSWORD', 'PASSWORD');

 PROBLEMS Encountered:
 <pre>